Clay Hensley: Cincinnati Reds

 On February 11, 2013, he signed a minor league contract with the Cincinnati Reds.
 Hensley was released from the Reds Triple-A affiliate the Louisville Bats on May 20, thus becoming a free agent.

 Milwaukee Brewers

-On May 27, 2013, Hensley signed a minor league contract with the Milwaukee Brewers.
-He was assigned to Triple-A Nashville.
-He became a free agent after the season.
+On May 26, 2013, Hensley signed a minor league contract with the Milwaukee Brewers.
+In 4 games for the Triple-A Nashville Sounds, he posted a 3.38 ERA with 2 strikeouts over 2 2/3 innings pitched.
+Hensley was released by the Brewers organization on June 11.

-Washington Nationals/Sugar Land Skeeters
+Sugar Land Skeeters

-Hensley signed a minor league deal with the Washington Nationals on January 24, 2014 but was released and signed with the Sugar Land Skeeters.
+On August 11, 2013, Hensley signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
+He became a free agent following the season.
+In 14 games 14.1 innings of relief he went 2–0 with a 0.63 ERA with 16 strikeouts and 1 save.

-Retirement
+On January 24, 2014, Hensley signed a minor league contract with the Washington Nationals that included an invitation to spring training.
+He was released prior to the start of the season on March 20.

-Hensley retired from professional baseball on April 27, 2014.
+On April 11, 2014, Hensley signed again with the Sugar Land Skeeters of the Atlantic League.
+In 3 games (1 start) for the Skeeters, he struggled to a 13.50 ERA with 1 strikeout over 2 2/3 innings pitched.
+Hensley announced his retirement from professional baseball on April 28.

 Pitching style

 Although Hensley lacked premium speed on his pitches, he used his upper-80s sinker to induce weak contact.
 To right-handed hitters, Hensley added a slider averaging about 80 mph and a big curveball averaging about 70 mph to the mix.
 To lefties, Hensley used the curveball and a changeup in the low 80s.
 He also occasionally threw a four-seam fastball.
 He delivered his pitches with a nearly straight-overhead throwing motion.